 - If you already have a profile and just want to use another type of audio input device, add a source to your profile instead of creating a separate profile.
-(Details below.) - Unless you use a built-in microphone: Before you start Dragon, connect your microphone and, if you wish, test it by making a sample recording in Windows Sound Recorder. - Consistency matters!
-For best results, create your profile in your "normal" environment, with the same background noise and equipment as you will usually have when you use Dragon. - For Bluetooth wireless headsets, see the Help and the manufacturer's documentation.
-See how to charge your microphone, power it up, turn it on (put it in "call mode"), and ensure it is paired. - Step 1: Launch Dragon (you can double-click its desktop icon or pick it from the Start menu).
-If Dragon has never been used before on this PC, the Profile Creation Wizard will then open automatically.
-Otherwise, choose New User Profile in the DragonBar's Profile menu, then click New. - Step 2: Answer the questions presented by the wizard's screens.
+(Details below.) - Consistency matters!
+For best results, create your profile in your "normal" environment, with the same background noise and equipment as you will usually have when using Dragon. - Unless you use a built-in microphone: Before you start Dragon, connect your microphone and, if you wish, test it by making a sample recording in Windows Sound Recorder. - For Bluetooth wireless headsets, see the Help and the manufacturer's documentation.
+See how to charge your microphone, power it up, turn it on (put it in "call mode"), and ensure it is paired. - Step 1: Launch Dragon (double-click its desktop icon or pick it from the Start menu).
+If Dragon has never been used before on this PC, the Profile Creation Wizard opens automatically; otherwise, choose New User Profile in the DragonBar's Profile menu, then click New. - Step 2: Answer the questions presented.
 The wizard will ask you to specify a "region" so Dragon can choose your profile's underlying Auto-Formatting options and Vocabulary.
-For instance, this will affect whether Dragon uses the spelling "colour" instead of "color" as well as how it writes currencies or units such as lbs, \$, USD and AUD (ISO currency codes).
+For instance, this will affect whether Dragon uses the spelling "colour" instead of "color" and how it writes currencies or units such as lbs, \$, USD and AUD (ISO codes).

-TIP: Once your profile is created, you are free to customize it, including modifying Auto-Formatting Options and Word Properties (as described in this workbook and the Help).
+TIP: Once your profile is created, you are free to customize it, including modifying Auto-Formatting Options and Word Properties as described in this workbook and the Help.